The Data Compliance Laws You Need to Know About

 You should:

-• Be clear about how often you send messages and what will be in them—and then stick to that
+- Be clear about how often you send messages and what will be in them, and stick to that.

-• Always identify yourself or your company in the from line
+- Always identify yourself or your company in the front line.

 Even if you’re headquartered outside of the US, if you’re using a US-based email marketing company or are primarily sending emails to US addresses, you need to comply with CAN-SPAM or you face large fines (up to $16,000 per instance with no max).

 SMS marketing is crucial for dispensaries, but if you don’t comply with TCPA, you’ll face hefty fines.
-Initially instituted as a may to reign in telemarketers, TCPA has a major impact on text marketing.
+Initially instituted as a way to reign in telemarketers, TCPA has had a major impact on text marketing.

 To be compliant, you need to get express written consent from subscribers, share how frequently you’ll be sending messages, and provide opt-out options.